-Hypertension is the medical term for high blood pressure.
-Blood pressure is the measure of force that blood flow creates against the artery walls.
-High blood pressure is when this pressure is higher than expected.
+Hypertension is known as high blood pressure.
+Blood pressure (BP) is the measure of force that blood flow makes against the artery walls.

-Normal blood pressure is in the range of 120/80 mm Hg.
-The higher number, called the systolic, represents the pressure in the artery when the heart beats.
-The lower number, called the diastolic, represents the pressure when the heart is at rest.
-Hypertension is defined as regular systolic pressure greater than 140 mm Hg and/or diastolic pressure greater than 90 mm Hg.
+Normal BP is in the range of 120/80 millimeters of mercury (mmHg).
+The higher number is called systolic blood pressure (SBP).
+It’s the pressure in the artery when the heart beats.
+The lower number is called diastolic blood pressure (DBP).
+It’s the pressure when the heart is at rest.

 |The Cardiovascular System|